leandrojofre/SillyTavern-Presence/README.md

 ## Problems / TODO
-### Starting a group chat
-When you start a group chat there's a message from each person in the group.
-However because these weren't sent by the characters through the usual system, they are not picked up by any characters.
-No one remembers these.

-### Branching chats
-Character memory is tied to the chatID and does not transfer over to new branches because they have new chatIDs.
-This is currently an intentional work around to stop characters remembering messages from the original chat chain after the branch point.
-There are better ways to do this but they would involve changing how data is saved.

-### Deleting messages
-Due to the way SillyTavern handles events, there is no way to tell what message was being deleted.
-As such this plugin always assumes it was the MOST RECENT message that was deleted, and it updates characters' memories accordingly

 ### Impersonations
 Due to the way SillyTavern handles events, there is no way to tell if a message is being generated on behalf of the user (i.e. using the impersonate button).